 Structural acrylic glass adhesives such as Permabond TA4246 bond glass to glass as well as to plastic and metal.
 They are often preferred for bonding hinges and fitting to the heavy, structural glass found in turnstiles or railings.
-High strength, structural, durable bonds that offer high peel strength, impact resistance and absorb differential expansion and contraction stresses between dissimilar surfaces helps to reduce the chance of glass cracking from thermal shock.
+High strength, structural, durable bonds that offer high peel strength, impact resistance and absorb the differential expansion and contraction stresses between dissimilar surfaces help to reduce the chance of glass cracking from thermal shock.

 Cyanoacrylate Glass Glue